Pastrana Tapestries: The Landing at Asilah

-This first tapestry details the events of King Alfonso V's army's arrival at the coast of Asilah.
+This first tapestry details the events of King Afonso V's army's arrival at the coast of Asilah.
 Like all the tapestries, it measures from 12 x 36 ft.
-At the top, there is a large inscription describing the landing and creating a narrative focused on King Alfonso V's journey to the shore.
-The soldiers are seen approaching the shore on their boats, and King Alfonso V is with Prince João II on the upper right side, advancing toward the city with other soldiers.
+At the top, there is a large inscription describing the landing and creating a narrative focused on the kings journey to the shore.
+The soldiers are seen approaching the shore on their boats, and King Afonso V is with Prince João II on the upper right side, advancing toward the city with other soldiers.
 The residents of the town are seen on the defensive, having been taken by surprise by the Portuguese Army's arrival.

 The Siege of Asilah

 Following the Landing at Asilah, the second tapestry out of the four highlights the siege of the town.
 It took over the total span of three days for the soldiers of the Portuguese army to seize Asilah.
 Many of the soldiers are seen on the large fleet placed in the center foreground of the tapestry, and the remaining ships can be seen surrounding the outskirts of the town.
-There is a separation on the left and right sides of the tapestry, one half of the army split and led by Prince João II on the left side, while the right side is led by King Alfonso V. The visual representation of the siege was altered, changing the actual geographical traits of the city and not matching the real appearance of Asilah.
+There is a separation on the left and right sides of the tapestry, one half of the army split and led by Prince João II on the left side, while the right side is led by King Afonso V. The visual representation of the siege was altered, changing the actual geographical traits of the city and not matching the real appearance of Asilah.
 This is due to the fact that the creators were not familiar with the actual layout of Asilah, leading them to base it off of Northern Europe architecture of high roofs and pointed spires.